Josh0104/The-Group-Formation-Algorithm/README.md

 ## About
  This bachelor project is aiming to generate fair teams for an annual church camp based on the skills that the users have inputted themselves through a Google form.

 The algorithm is to output five teams with the use of the different constraints it has been given.

+You can read more about the project and how we handle the data: [link](https://camp.cbmbc.org/group-form)

 ## How to start the project